 Preheat your oven to 350 degrees.

-In a large bowl, beat together the coconut oil and honey for the crust, until smooth.
-Stir in all of the remaining ingredients until well mixed.
-Your dough will be quite wet.
+In a large bowl, beat together ghee and honey for the crust, until smooth.
+Stir in the coconut flour, cinnamon and a pinch of salt until well mixed.
+The dough may be a little wet - that's normal!

 Bake until the edges of the crust are lightly golden brown, about 7-8 minutes.